Shape Optimization of Compliant Pressure Actuated Cellular Structures: Geometric Primitives

-Note that expressions for the internal angle $\theta^\textrm{P}_2$ are derived in a similar manner.
-Furthermore, previous equations could be written without a distinction of cases.
+The expressions for the internal angle $\theta_2$ are derived in a similar manner.
+The previous equation could be written without a distinction of cases.
 However, this would result in lengthier expressions.
+The pressure potential of a pentagonal cell with central cell corner hinges and an internal pressure $p$ is